 Sculpted by Joo Heng Tan, this sand sculpture of a snake (called Glittering Sandy Snake Trail) can be found near the bridge to the Island.

 Overall, it can take about two hours to leisurely stroll the entire Sentosa Flowers event area.
-I’d say that people intending to visit should bring umbrellas, sunblock lotion and bottled water.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+I’d say that people intending to visit should bring umbrellas, sunblock lotion and bottled water.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: